 Taking Pictures at the Scene of an Auto Accident to Use in Your Personal Injury Case

-With the ready availability of smartphones, it is easier than ever to capture the aftermath of an auto accident.
+With the increased availability of smartphones, it’s easier than ever to capture the aftermath of an auto accident.
 With the click of a button you can capture what occurred at the scene of a crash almost immediately after.
-Photos provide a slide show of what occurred, and can be much more explanative than an accident report or witness testimony as they provide vivid details of the accident scene.
+Photos provide a slideshow of what occurred and can be much more informative than an accident report or witness testimony as they provide vivid details of the accident scene.

 Why Take Photos?